The Painted Hills is a movie starring canine star Lassie as Shep.

 - Deus ex Machina: Taylor's final attempt to kill Shep off once and for all is foiled by his gun freezing solid.

-- Infant Immortality: Taylor had Tommy at his mercy... and spared him.
+- Improbable Infant Survival: Taylor had Tommy at his mercy... and spared him.

 - Karmic Death: Taylor dies by falling off a cliff, the same way he killed Jonathan.